ronmamo/nodevops/README.md

 **Encapsulate all of your projects' CI/CD needs into a portable ad-hoc Docker agent**

-Execute build/push/deploy and other CI/CD commands using simple one-liners
+Execute build/push/deploy and other CI/CD commands using simple one-liners.

-Works for any build tool and any deployment tool, includes all required environment variables and CLI tools
+Can works for any build tool and any deployment tool.
+Includes all relevant environment variables and CLI tools.

 - Commands: build, push, deploy, cicd, pipeline, promote, ...
 - CLIs: hub (github), kubectl, helm, slack, maven, go, dotnet, jira, aws, azure, jfrog, ...